cindidong/DH110/Assignments/5/README.md

 # DH110 Assignment 5: Low Fidelity Prototype by Cindi Dong
 ## Description
+For my project, I have chosen to redesign https://www.musictheory.net/ with the goal of providing a fun, easy to understand way to learn music theory.
+From my user research/UI/CI testing, I learned that the website's animations are deeply flawed.
+Either users can't figure out how to play the animations, or they don't find them engaging or useful at all.
+In addition, I found users tend to prefer a more simple website, rather than a flashy one.
+From my CI testing, I learned that this website doesn't actually appeal to those with an intermediate knowledge of music theory at all, as they prefer a more textbook format they could skim over to brush up on their knowledge.
+In addition, I discovered that most users aren't interested in music theory itself, instead just learning music theory to improve on other skills they found more interesting (such as singing, piano, etc).
+With these discoveries in mind, I created 3 personas summarized below.
+- Harold Miller is a 65 year old man who is looking to learn guitar to play along to his favorite band, the Beatles.
+He just needs to learn how to read sheet music, and is not very tech savvy.
+He needs a simple, easy to navigate website or else he will get overwhelmed.
+Since he's a beginner, his scenario consists of him discovering the website and starting from the beginning with the first lesson.
+- Olivia Garcia is a 11 year old girl learning how to play piano.
+She needs to learn music theory to improve at piano, but is very easily distracted and full of energy (as she is a child).
+She needs a heavily interactive website, with lots of content to keep her entertained.
+Olivia is also a beginner, so her scenario consists of her discovering the website and completing the first lesson as well.
+- John Williams is a 45 year old man who has prior knowledge of music theory.
+He is currently going through a music production course, and needs to brush up on some concepts.
+He needs to be able to easily search for a particular concept, and learn it quickly.
+His scenario sees him jumping from lesson to lesson.
+He originally discovers the website to learn about chords, but needs to complete the major scales lesson before continuing with the chords lesson.

+From these scenarios, I came up with new features:
+##### Landing/Front Page
+- Landing page is the table of contents.
+- Remove the giant advertising for the paid app version, users will buy the app if they enjoy the free content (can add a link for more paid lessons at the end of the table of contents)
+##### Lessons
+- Textbook format (all text with interactive elements scattered in-between)
+- Interactive elements (quizzes at the end of the lesson, opportunities to play the piano or the chords themselves)
+- Once you click on the menu button, it opens to a mini table of contents without going back to the table of contents page

 ### Tasks
 1. ![#D3455B](https://via.placeholder.com/15/D3455B/000000?text=+) Find the first lesson (the Staff, Clefs, and Ledger Lines), then go to the next lesson (Note Duration), then go back to previous lesson (the Staff, Clefs, and Ledger Lines).